Skip to main content

 4. Returning Values

-Functions can send back a result using the return statement.
+Functions can produce and send back results using the return statement.

 Returning Values